SoftUni-Internal/interactive-content/EN/06-Applications-Routing/03-Routing-with-PageJS.md

 page('/user/:id', user.load, user.show);
 ```

-In this example, we are setting the URL and the callback.

-Which are `user.load` and `user.show`.
+In this example, we set the URL and the callbacks: `user.load` and `user.show`.

-After the `user.load` is done it will execute `user.show`.
+After the `user.load` is ready, the `user.show` will be executed.

-Now let us see how we can redirect with page.js.
+## Redirecting with PageJS

-For redirecting we can call `page.redirect()`.
+To redirect we can call `page.redirect()`.

-This method receives only one parameter, which is the **path**.
+This method receives only the **path** as a parameter.

-It waits to see the state of the current route, and after that, it replaces it with a new one.
+It waits for the state of the current route and replaces it with a new one.

-After the redirect, it will leave the browser history object clean.
+After the redirect, it will leave the **browser history object** clean.

 Here is how `redirect()` looks: